 Completion year 2018

-This project is a new Growler Airborne Electronic Attack Capability Aircraft (Growler) facility at the RAAF Base in Amberley.
-WGE’s electrical, energy services, fire detection, mechanical and vertical transportation services were heavily involved in design documentation for the defence bases in QLD and NT.
+WGE’s electrical, energy services, fire protection, mechanical and vertical transportation services were heavily involved in design documentation for the Defence bases in QLD and NT.

-The high security facilities will include new squadron headquarters and hangars for the fleet of twelve EA-18G Growler aircraft, as well as high-tech workshops, offices, car parks, flight simulator facilities and flight lines.
+The high security facilities include new squadron headquarters and hangars for the fleet of twelve EA-18G Growlers, as well as high-tech workshops, offices, car parks, flight simulator facilities and flight lines.

 Phase 3 of the project includes an off-grid hybrid solar photovoltaic system for a facility in NT.
 The system combines solar PV, batteries and diesel generators.